 Mold Disclosure

 Montana landlords must provide a mold disclosure as part of the rental agreement if there is a known presence of toxic mold.
-The disclosure must be provided alongside the rental agreement or as part of it, before the lease begins, and the tenant must sign the disclosure to acknowledge receipt.
-The disclosure requires the following language:
+The disclosure must be provided alongside the rental agreement or as part of it, before the lease begins.
+The tenant must sign the disclosure to acknowledge receipt.
+This is the required language:

 MOLD DISCLOSURE: There are many types of mold.
 Inhabitable properties are not, and cannot be, constructed to exclude mold.
 Moisture is one of the most significant factors contributing to mold growth.
 Information about controlling mold growth may be available from your county extension agent or health department.
 Certain strains of mold may cause damage to property and may adversely affect the health of susceptible persons, including allergic reactions that may include skin, eye, nose, and throat irritation.
 Certain strains of mold may cause infections, particularly in individuals with suppressed immune systems.
 Some experts contend that certain strains of mold may cause serious and even life-threatening diseases.
 However, experts do not agree about the nature and extent of the health problems caused by mold or about the level of mold exposure that may cause health problems.
 The Centers for Disease Control and Prevention is studying the link between mold and serious health conditions.
 The seller, landlord, seller’s agent, buyer’s agent, or property manager cannot and does not represent or warrant the absence of mold.
 It is the buyer’s or tenant’s obligation to determine whether a mold problem is present.
 To do so, the buyer or tenant should hire a qualified inspector and make any contract to purchase, rent, or lease contingent upon the results of that inspection.
 A seller, landlord, seller’s agent, buyer’s agent, or property manager who provides this mold disclosure statement, provides for the disclosure of any prior testing and any subsequent mitigation or treatment for mold, and discloses any knowledge of mold is not liable in any action based on the presence of or propensity for mold in a building that is subject to any contract to purchase, rent, or lease.